tdi/vagrant-docker-swarm/README.md

 ```

-`/etc/hosts` on every machine is populated with ip and name values so names are resolved on every
+`/etc/hosts` on every machine is populated with an IP address and a name, so that names are resolved on every
 machine.
 This mechanism is not idempotent, reprovisioning will append the hosts again.

 # Auto mode